fsfe/reuse-docs/spec/spec.md

 A License File whose file name does not conform to the above recommendation MUST contain, at the start of the file, one or more `Valid-License-Identifier` tags, followed by a `License-Text` tag, followed by the license text.
+The value following a `Valid-License-Identifier` tag MUST be a valid SPDX Identifier of the license text contained within the License File.

 Example:

 ```
 Valid-License-Identifier: GPL-3.0-only